 A panel of experts recently addressed these and other questions during a debate-style event at the HKS London office.
-The event was chaired by professional journalist and broadcaster Ben Bland and panellists included: David Yarnton, CEO, Edge Esports; Piers Nickalls, Director, Savills; and designer Chi Bhatia of HKS.
+The event was chaired by professional journalist and broadcaster Ben Bland and panellists included: David Yarnton, CEO, Edge Esports; and Piers Nickalls, Director, Savills.
 The article below provides some highlights from that discussion.

 Whilst esports is one of the words of the moment, the reality is that it’s a term that’s rapidly falling out of use by several of the companies involved in the sector, from the content creators to the teams.
 One of the largest companies, Electronic Arts (EA) — the firm behind blockbusters such as FIFA and Apex Legends — now refers to “competitive gaming.”
 Perhaps even more instructively, EA doesn’t simply concentrate on the professional players, some of whom now train eight to 10 hours a day and earn more than $2 million per year, but focuses instead on the entire community down to the individuals at home playing against their friends.

 Some believe that esports (or competitive gaming) is isolating, but this is a misconception.
 Gamers are comfortable competing with headsets on while talking to — and often simultaneously texting — their friends.
 It is the growing understanding of the social element that is making both the brands behind esports and organisations in the real estate world realise that developing a physical presence for this digital world is becoming increasingly desirable.